2023 Cricket World Cup: Host selection

-On 11 December 2017, India was announced by the ICC as hosts of the 2023 Cricket World Cup; while India had served as a co-host during three previous tournaments (most recently in 2011, which it co-hosted with Sri Lanka and Bangladesh), it would mark the first Cricket World Cup to be hosted solely by India.
+On 11 December 2017, India was announced by the ICC as hosts of the 2023 Cricket World Cup; while India had served as a co-host during three previous tournaments (most recently in 2011, which it co-hosted with Sri Lanka and Bangladesh), it would mark the first Cricket World Cup to be hosted solely by India, and the first to be solely hosted one nation since 1979.

 COVID-19 pandemic

 Originally, the competition was to be played from 9 February to 26 March 2023.
-In July 2020 it was announced that due to the disruption of the qualification schedule by the COVID-19 pandemic, the start of the tournament would be delayed to October 2023.
+In July 2020, it was announced that due to the disruption of the qualification schedule by the COVID-19 pandemic, the start of the tournament would be delayed to October 2023.
 The ICC released the tournament schedule on 27 June 2023.

 Format

-This was the first ICC World Cup in which penalties for slow over-rates were given to bowling sides if they did not complete their 50 overs in the stipulated time.
+This was the first ICC World Cup in which penalties for slow over-rates were given to bowling teams if they did not complete their 50 overs in the stipulated time.
 On-field umpires could penalise the bowling team by not allowing more than four fielders outside the 30-yard circle.